igorski/zJS-lib/README.md

 ## Inheritance

-A very simple wrapper to introduce OOP-style patterns in your applications, inspired by the Closure Library Authors work on the Google
+A very simple namespace introducing OOP-style patterns in your applications, inspired by the Closure Library Authors work on the Google Closure library.
-Closure library.
 It basically allows you to create a new "class" that "extends" another class (basically prototype inheritance).

 Its methods are :

-    extend( subClass, superClass );
+    Inheritance.extend( subClass, superClass );

 indicating that given (Function) _subClass_ should inherit the prototype of given (Function) _superClass_.

-    super( classInstance, optMethodName, var_args... );
+    Inheritance.super( classInstance, optMethodName, var_args... );

 executes a super call from given (Function) _classInstance_ onto its parent prototype.
 (String) _optMethodName_ describes the name of the function to invoke (must be undefined when calling super from a constructor).
 The remainder of the arguments are applied